alphagov/smart-answers/doc/pull-requests.md

 Pull requests should contain a link to the Pivotal Tracker story, Trello card or Zendesk ticket that prompted the change to be made.

+The description should include a summary of the motivation for the change.

 ## Factcheck URLs

 If the pull request has been deployed to Heroku for factcheck then we should include links to the pages that someone should be checking.